Lostky01/evToenTickets/README.md

 <i style="color: green;">Hell no, I'm not wasting my time crafting CSS from scratch.
 You want a pretty site or a hot mess?
 Time's ticking, and I'm not getting paid for this.
 Deal with it.</i>

 ### 🤨 Why not use React, Vue, or whatever JavaScript framework?
 <i style="color: blue;">Bro, I cherish my sanity.
 Laravel does it all—backend and frontend in one neat package.
-No npm install headaches.
+No npm install run dev bullcrap.
 Simple life, happy life.</i>

 ### 🤨 Why are you using QR codes from simplesoftware.io?
 <i style="color: purple;">Duh, because it freaking works.
 I'm not here to reinvent the wheel.
 Efficiency is key, my dude.</i>

 ### 🤨 Why not make this a SaaS product and make money?
-<i style="color: orange;">Hell nah!
-I'm too lazy to handle customer complaints.
+<i style="color: orange;">Hell nah I'm too lazy to handle customer complaints.
 Plus, I love my sleep more than money.
 Priorities, bruh.</i>

 ### 🤨 Why is the code full of comments?
 <i style="color: teal;">What the hell do you mean?
 Comments are there so you don't mess things up when you touch my code.
 Read them, or don't.
 Your funeral.</i>